danpeirce/photogate-box-ssd1306term/README.md

 ![](image/pendulum3.jpg)

-### Pulse mode
+### Gate mode

-The Pulse mode times the duration from falling edge to rising edge.
+The Gate mode times the duration from falling edge to rising edge.
 Currently this mode runs once and returns to the mode selection state with the time displayed in window 2.

 ### Picket Fence 1